gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 # Memory Management

 A GObject (or `glib::Object` in Rust terms) is a reference-counted, mutable object.
-Let us see in a set of real life examples which consequences this has.
+Let's see in a set of real life examples which consequences this has.

 ```rust ,no_run,compile_fail
 use gtk::prelude::*;